 The legal questions in relation to the events in Portland are more numerous and complex.
 I desire only to make the point that federalism in these United States does not entirely preclude the exercise of federal authority when State and local governments do not wish it.
 Indeed, in the past, that authority has been used for good: federal agents, including Border Patrol officers, were deployed to suppress riots against James Meredith’s admission to the University of Mississippi in 1962.

 Today, that same power is being exercised with a more capricious intent.
 Yet the misuse of it can be checked without challenging the power itself.
-The Constitution may vest the federal government the power to deploy forces into the States to execute the laws of the Union, but the States may hold the Union to its laws: by bringing suit, as Oregon has done, against the agencies involved, and so ensuring that their actions are scrutinized in court.
+The Constitution may vest in the federal government the power to deploy forces into the States to execute the laws of the Union, but the States may hold the Union to its laws: by bringing suit, as Oregon has done, against the agencies involved, and so ensuring that their actions are scrutinized in court.

 That federal agents have, and ought to have, the legal authority to protect a federal courthouse from attempts at looting and arson is beyond reasonable dispute.
 The Constitution, as is clear from the passages quoted above, grants no indulgence to lawless violence.
 If the City of Portland desires federal agents to depart, the best way it may now achieve that end is to show that it will not allow the courthouse to be damaged by those individuals who still reject the dignity of peaceful protest.